 - Medical schools should tell students that the GMC is responsible for decisions about registration, and that this includes a separate test of fitness to practise.
 They should highlight this in admissions procedures, student handbooks and in fitness to practise guidance and procedures.

 - Medical schools must make clear to students that the GMC will consider any issue that calls their fitness to practise into question when they come to apply for provisional registration.
 In exceptional circumstances, this may include incidents that happened before they entered medical school as well as incidents that occur during their undergraduate years.

 - Medical schools should make students aware, before they apply for provisional registration, of the requirements in the GMC’s declaration of fitness to practise.
-Any disciplinary or fitness to practise action taken by a medical school or university – for example, any issue considered by a formal panel, committee or hearing – should be declared to the GMC, irrespective of the outcome.
-Medical schools should remind students that if they have any concerns about what they should declare to the GMC, they should speak to their medical school in the first instance.
+Any disciplinary or fitness to practise action taken by a medical school or university that led to a formal process – for example, any issue considered by a formal panel, committee or hearing – should be declared to the GMC, unless the outcome of the formal process was no further action.
+Medical schools may keep a record of any concerns, for their future reference, that haven’t led to a formal investigation process or referral to a panel/committee or hearing.
+Medical schools should remind students that if they have any concerns about what they should declare to the GMC, they should refer to the GMC’s guidance ‘What to tell us when you apply’ in the first instance.

 - If there is a concern that a student may be refused registration, the GMC may be able to give advice on the possible outcomes of an application based on the disclosed facts of the case.
 It is important to note that this would not bind the GMC to a particular decision at the point of registration.
 If students, medical school or university staff, or any other person have concerns, they should seek advice as early as possible.